Actions toward Nature Positive

 AVOID

 SCG commits to have a Net Positive Impact on biodiversity.
 We have developed an innovative mine design called the “Semi-Open Cut”.
-At The Siam Cement (Keang Khoi) – SKK has designed the first environmentally friendly Semi Open Cut mine in Thailand at its mine plant in Lampang province.
 We leave 1470 Ha or approx. 50% of concession area along the mine boundary line as a buffer zone to maintain the visual aesthetic of the natural landscape and conserve biodiversity and ecosystem functions in the area, as well as being a reference for mine rehabilitation.

 REDUCE

-SCG uses “Mine sight”, a mine design program, to minimize the operation area at a time, leaving some part of the operation area untouched until needed and rehabilitate the finished area as soon as possible.
+SCG uses “Minesight”, a mine design program, to minimize the operation area at a time, leaving some part of the operation area untouched until needed and rehabilitate the finished area as soon as possible.
 Also, we have tried to reduce our impacts as much as possible.
-Our actions are as follows; setting speed limit, limiting the blasting time, using delay detonators to reduce vibration, etc. At The Siam Cement (Ta Luang) – STL in Saraburi province, which the new mining technique uses a unique drilling method and top-down explosions to create a downward staircase which eventually becomes a hole in the mountain.
-Tree cover around the mine also helps reduce the spread of dust and absorbs noise, preserving the green mountain scenery and nearby natural habitats.
+Our actions are as follows; setting speed limit, limiting the blasting time, using delay detonators to reduce vibration, etc.

 RESTORE/REGENERATE

 SCG have been collaborating with experts from various educational organizations to design mine rehabilitation with biodiversity conservation concept, focusing on planting local native species and creating ecosystem services in the area as well as developing endemic species conservation program to maintain key species in the area.
 We have rehabilitation plan and biodiversity management plan in every site.
-At Siam Forestry Co.,Ltd, SCGP (Packaging Business).In 2022, the company planned the third conservation site the size of 109.5 rai at Khao Cha-ang in Nongphai Subdistrict, Danmakhamtia District in Kanchanaburi province.
-The biodiversity survey and assessment in preparation for conservation undertaking established High Conservation Value (HCV, divided into 6 levels) at Level 5 (Basics Need), which means having resources to support community’s basic need.
-The Shannon-Weiner Diversity Index measuring diversity of fauna species in the area established the value at 3.56, deemed high.
-Data from the survey shall inform the biodiversity management plan for the area.
+For Packaging Business, the company conserves at least 10% of total plantation area as the biodiversity conservation.
+The biodiversity survey shows High Conservation Value and Diversity Index.

 TRANSFORM

 We collaborate with Department of National Parks, Wildlife and Plant Conservation and Royal Forest Department to restore forest with biodiversity conservation concept in other areas as part of Natural Climate Solution.
 SCG also realize about the importance of coastal and marine resources.
 Therefore, we collaborate with the Department of Coastal and Marine Resources to restore mangrove forest, plant seagrass, build fish home, and restore coral reefs by our 3D printing artificial reefs that is blend-in with natural and leave no harm to marine environment.
-Cement and Building Materials Business aims to install 1,250 coral reef houses, innovated from 3D Cement Printing Technology by 2023 in several areas including Samaesan Island in Chonburi, Koh Phi Phi in Krabi.
-In 2022, it added 131 sets in eight areas.
-The biodiversity survey in locations where such coral reef houses were laid before in Koh Maiton, Phuket showed that two years afterword, 430 coral colonies emerged (averaging 3-5 c.m. deemed healthy) alongside discovery of 15 fish species and 31 plankton species.
+We have installed 1,150 coral homes in Thai seas.
+The biodiversity survey in Koh Maiton, Phuket showed that two years afterword, 800 coral colonies emerged (averaging 3-5 c.m. deemed healthy) alongside discovery of 15 fish species.

 Risk Monitoring and Reporting